 loftninjas.org: home of bryan mclellan, aka btm + btmspox <email@example.com>

 I lived in Seattle for six years.
 Beside building my career and meeting a lot of great people through technology, I got involved in bicycle and mass transit advocacy, and helped start an urban farming collective called Alleycat Acres.
-Building on my experience volunteering at the Common Ground Country Fair growing up, I got involved solving logistical issues for events like Shmoocon, Toor Camp and Burning Man.
+Building on my experience volunteering at the Common Ground Country Fair growing up, I got involved solving logistical issues for events like Shmoocon, Toor Camp, and Burning Man.
 I also volunteered as a disaster services responder and emergency radio operator for the American Red Cross.
 I've served on non-profit boards and committees for multiple organizations, including MOFGA and NEMOT.

 After my father passed away, I moved back to my hometown of Surry, Maine to be near my grandparents.
 While continuing to do tech work remotely, I've settled back into rural life of property maintenance and wandering outside.
 In fits and starts I add ratings to my private pilot certificate, tinker with tractors, and build mountain bike trails.

 The rest of my time is spent riding bikes and playing video games with my daughters.

 Social NetworkingThe internet used to know a lot about me.
 Apparently it does disappear eventually and I have to clean this list up every 5 years.

 PersonalWhen I was younger I used to write in a public journal.
 It was a good outlet at the time.
 These days it just delineates chapters of my life.